whileseated/whileseated.github.io/2014_Text-Is-A-Slow-Lover.md

 slug: /@whileseated/text-is-a-slow-lover-e0568e11ab0e
 ---

+#Interview with Michael David Murphy about Unphotographable for Dash Magazine, Spring/Summer 2014

+(Questions in bold, by Brent Randall)

 **Michael, your first memories of photographs were the Kodachrome slides of holidays with your grandparents.
 What was it about those images and that time that spurred your interest in photography?**
 I grew up in a US military family.
 We were always moving; East Coast, West Coast, lots of zigzagging and new schools.
 Nearly every Christmas I would see the Kodachromes my grandfather took.
 He was an amateur but knew what he liked and was good at it.
 The shots were satisfying because they never changed; they told the story of who my relatives were, how time passes and, by extension, whispered to me about who I was and might become.